BedirMirac/BedirMirac/README.md

 # Hi there 👋

-I'm a passionate software developer who enjoys building clean, efficient, and scalable solutions.
+I'm a passionate software engineer who enjoys building clean, efficient, and scalable solutions.
-Currently focusing on **backend development** and improving my skills in **Python, C, and Linux systems**.
+Currently focusing on **backend development** and improving my skills in **Go, C, and Linux systems**.

 ### 💼 About Me
 - 🎓 Computer Engineering student